How It All Began...

-My journey began at the age of 2 when I said “oa like mugas” (so I am told) and was given my first violin – that “violin” being a Cracker-Jack box with a ruler taped to it.
+My journey began at the age of 2 when, as my mom tells it, I said “oa wike mugas” (i.e. “Noa likes music”) and was given my first violin – that “violin” being a Cracker-Jack box with a ruler taped to it.
 Midway through kindergarten, I gave my first performance with orchestra as a student of Dr. Shinichi Suzuki (founder of the Suzuki Method) in Matsumoto, Japan, and shortly thereafter, made my TV debut on WBNS-TV’s Front Page Saturday Night.

 Practice, practice, practice

 My life revolved around music for as long as I can remember.
 Along the way, I learned all about discipline, sacrifice, and what it takes to be successful.
 But I also came to see that this wasn’t quite enough.
-Despite my successes, I struggled with inconsistency and felt that my playing often fell short of what I knew I was capable of.
-It was frustrating to play so well in rehearsals and then sound like a different person in performances and auditions.
+Even though I certainly had some good days, I struggled with inconsistency and felt that my playing often fell short of what I knew I was capable of.
+It was frustrating to sound pretty darn good in the practice room or lessons, and then sound like a totally different person in performances and auditions.

-Like many musicians, I just assumed that I needed to practice more.
+For years, I just assumed that I needed to practice more.
 I figured the nerves would fade away at some point.
-Neither was true; sometimes I’d sound great, sometimes just mediocre.
+Of course, neither was true; sometimes I’d sound great, sometimes just mediocre.
 I couldn’t figure out how to control it.

 A whole new world to explore

-It’s been over a decade since I made the decision to put my violin down and pursue psychology, but I haven’t looked back and remain committed to helping people learn what it takes to shine under the bright lights.
-Much of my work is divided between working with individual students and professionals in the performing arts, and high-achieving folks in other fields who likewise are seeking to exhibit better poise under pressure and maximize their potential in a chosen area of expertise.
+It’s been many years now since I made the decision to put my violin down and pursue psychology, but I haven’t looked back and remain committed to helping people learn what it takes to shine under pressure.

-I am on the faculty of The Juilliard School in NYC and the New World Symphony in Miami, FL where I help talented musicians prepare for orchestra job auditions.
-I conduct workshops and “webinars” on performance enhancement and overcoming performance anxiety, and have done so for institutions including the New England Conservatory, Indiana University, Oberlin Conservatory, and the U.S. Armed Forces School of Music.
-I’ve been a speaker at seminars such as the Starling-Delay Symposium, for organizations such as the Music Teachers’ National Association and the National Association of Teachers of Singing, at summer programs like The Perlman Music Program, and in online/media programs (hear a clip from WNYC’s Soundcheck).
+I’m on the faculty of The Juilliard School in NYC, the Cleveland Institute of Music, and the New World Symphony in Miami, FL.
+I conduct workshops on performance enhancement and overcoming performance anxiety, and have done so for institutions including the New England Conservatory, Peabody, Curtis, Oberlin, Indiana University, Northwestern University, Cincinnati Conservatory, and the U.S. Armed Forces School of Music.